 ▢ Respond to your reviews

-Star ratings and user comments are displayed directly on your Google My Business listings.
+Star ratings and user comments are displayed directly on your Google Business Profile or Google My Business listings.
 The more positive reviews you get, the higher chances you have of attracting your target customers to your location.

 PRO TIP: Partner with a reputable digital marketing agency with a proven track record of successful local SEO campaigns.
 Do your research before hiring an enterprise SEO company to avoid agency hopping.

 Some more tips to get your local and enterprise-level SEO started: